Broughton & Bretton railway station

 Broughton & Bretton railway station was a station in Bretton, Flintshire, Wales near Broughton, Flintshire.
 The station was opened on 14 August 1849 and completely closed on 4 May 1964.
 The station building is now in use as veterinary practice and the east bound platform waiting shelter is still extant.

+The old station is now a Veterinary Centre named "Station House Veterinary Centre".